 The moment you hear the word “cancer,” you get cold feet.
 It evokes a deep sense of concern and unease.
-But what if you’re also grappling with another common condition – hemorrhoids or piles – which share some symptoms with cancer?
+But what if you’re also grappling with another common condition – hemorrhoids or piles – which shares some symptoms with cancer?

 Suddenly, the worries compound, and distinguishing between the two becomes crucial for peace of mind and proper medical care.
 So, do Hemorrhoids indicate a Risk of Developing Cancer?
-Let’s find out from Dr Amita Jain the leading laparoscopic surgeon, and piles consultant doctor.
+Let’s find out from Dr Amita Jain the leading laparoscopic surgeon and piles consultant doctor.

 First of all, we need to understand the difference between Hemorrhoids and Cancer.